 When sailing, the blades will fold and the shaft will not spin, giving you less drag and more speed.
 When starting to sail, to fold the Gori blades immediately, go into reverse for a brief second, then back to neutral.
-This stops the shaft immediately and the blades will fold and align with least resistance.
+This stops the shaft immediately and the blades will fold.
 Turn off the engine.
 With mechanical transmissions you can put the shift lever into reverse - see your engine manufacturer's instructions.
 Hydraulic transmissions will not rotate when under sail with the Gori propeller.